Ché Adams: International career

-Adams was eligible to represent England, his country of birth, as well as Antigua and Barbuda – his father came from Antigua – and Scotland, via his maternal grandmother.
+Adams was eligible to represent England, his country of birth, as well as Antigua and Barbuda – his father came from Antigua – and Scotland, via his maternal grandparents hailing from Edinburgh.
+His maternal grandmother moved to Leicester in her early thirties.

 He was invited to join the Antigua and Barbuda squad for Caribbean Cup qualifiers in October 2014, but declined.
 England C, the team that represents the country at semi-professional level, named Adams in the squad for an International Challenge Trophy fixture in November, but he became ineligible when he turned professional with Sheffield United.
 He was called up to the England U20 squad for two matches against the Czech Republic in early September 2015.
 He made his debut on 5 September in a 5–0 win at St George's Park, replacing Tyler Walker for the final 17 minutes, and started the second match, a 1–0 defeat.

 Adams was approached by the Scottish Football Association in 2017, initially to consider playing for Scotland U21, and later for a senior friendly in November, but was not willing to commit himself at that time.
 In March 2021, Adams committed his allegiance to Scotland, denying reports that the prospect of featuring at UEFA Euro 2020 was his sole motivation, and was called up for the 2022 World Cup qualifiers against Austria, Israel and the Faroe Islands.
 He made his debut as a second-half substitute on 25 March against Austria, and scored his first goal for Scotland six days later in a 4–0 victory over the Faroe Islands.
 Adams was named in the 26-man squad for the delayed UEFA Euro 2020 competition, He played in all three of Scotland's group matches, starting twice, and became the first non-white footballer to play for the Scotland men's senior team in the finals of a major tournament.

+On 7 June 2024, Adams was named in Scotland's squad for the UEFA Euro 2024 finals in Germany.
+He started the opening match of the tournament against Germany, but was substituted at half-time for defender Grant Hanley after Ryan Porteous had been red carded for the Scots.
+He went on to start against both Switzerland and Hungary as Scotland finished bottom of Group A with one point from three matches.